SouthernMethodistUniversity/hpc_docs/_sources/coldfront/add_remove_users.md

 | ***Manager*** | add users, remove users, request allocations, use allocations |
 | ***User*** | use allocations |

+### Role Restrictions

+The following restrictions apply to the ***Manager*** role:

+- External collaborators are not allowed to be project managers.
+Managers are required to have a current employee or student status at SMU.
+- Students and other users that are not eligible to be a project owner cannot add or remove users from projects.
+They can make allocation requests and changes as well as perform most other actions on projects.

 ## Add a User

 ### To a Project/Class